POL-G-53, version 6.0, 28 July 2020

 4.2.7 The Museum Shop (including the online Shop)

-The Museum may in some circumstances collect information from its shop customers or representatives of wholesalers.
-Third-party providers are used to collect personal information when purchases are made via the Museum’s online shop.
-Personal information is collected for the purposes of fulfilling the order and, if the purchaser has asked to receive newsletters or other information about the Museum, to provide them with that information.
-Personal information may be disclosed to Australia Post or international freight service providers for the purposes of delivering an order.
+The Museum may in some circumstances collect information from its Shop customers or representatives of wholesalers.
+Personal information is collected for the purposes of fulfilling the order and, if the customer has asked to receive newsletters or other information about the Museum, to provide them with that information.
+Personal information may be disclosed to couriers or freight providers via Shippit for the purposes of delivering an order.
 The Museum also retains order details (excluding credit card details) in a secure system to help manage any returns, refunds or exchanges.

 4.2.8 Collection and storage of sensitive information

 Sensitive information may be collected in relation to some employees.
 For example, employees may formally identify as a person of ethnic descent, or as having a disability.
 Health information (for example medical reports or certificates) may also be collected by the Museum where there is a workers’ compensation or other health-related matters affecting an employee.
 All records are stored in a secure file, with access limited to staff on a need to know basis.

 National police history checks are conducted on prospective staff members, volunteers, interns, visiting researchers and contractors.
 The individual’s written consent must be obtained before a check is submitted and processed, and access to relevant personal information is strictly limited to authorised Museum staff.
 The Museum will retain a person’s informed consent form and the results of a police check in line with the Archives Act 1983.
 Further details regarding the process for national police history checks and the safeguards in place to protect personal information are available on the Museum’s intranet or from the Agency Security Advisor.